f5devcentral/access-labs/class5/module1/lab01.rst

 Task 5 - Add the Test condition
 ---------------------------------

-In this section we will now add the condition we want to test against and use our message boxes to "pause" the session and provide us instant feedback
+In this section we will now add the condition we want to test against.
+Then use our message boxes to "pause" the session and provide us instant feedback.

 #.
 Click the **+ (Plus Symbol)** on the test branch